Skip to main content

 Bondita frowned.
 “Why will you skip class?
 Just inform him on your way home, and he can visit tomorrow.
 There is no need for you to go.”
 Bondita shrugged.
 Manorama looked away.

 Ila stared at them rather suspiciously.
 “Did you know most husbands cheat after five years of marriage?”
 She said rather abruptly, making them stop and look at her.
-“I did my own research and it is very well possible that Sudeshna isn’t the only one in the room getting cheated on.”
+“I did my own research, and it is very well possible that Sudeshna isn’t the only one in the room getting cheated on.”
 Ila shrugged.
 Bondita frowned at her words, and Manorama looked away.

-Ever since Sudeshna started talking of her husband, the other girls except Bondita had openly admitted to keeping an eye on their men.
+Ever since Sudeshna started talking of her husband, the other girls, except Bondita, had openly admitted to keeping an eye on their men.
 Was Bondita doing the same?

-Manorama had walked into Aniruddha’s chamber with the client as he sat drowned in paperwork.
+Manorama had walked into Aniruddha’s chamber with the client as he sat, drowned in paperwork.
 He looked up at her approaching figure with a smile and nodded as they sat down to discuss the possibilities of the case.

-“ I can’t thank you enough for this Aniruddha Babu.”
+“ I can’t thank you enough for this, Aniruddha Babu.”
 The man was relieved.
 “Nobody was taking his case up.”

 “I can’t promise you anything, but I will try my best.”
 Aniruddha smiled.
-“For now we have to prepare for a bail appeal and then the trial.”
+“For now, we have to prepare for a bail appeal and then the trial.”

 Manorama waited for the man to leave and sat down again, surprising him.
 Aniruddha looked up with questioning eyes.

-“Can I request you something?”
+“Can I request something?”
 She asked as Aniruddha nodded.
 “If you are talking of fees, I am aware how poor he is and that won’t stop me from…”

 “No, it’s not that… I… you have helped me a lot... “ Manorama cleared her throat.
 “I want to help you with the case.
 As a student of law…” Manorama stopped as Aniruddha’s smile disappeared.

-“I appreciate it Manorama but you are a first-year student with examinations a few weeks away.
+“I appreciate it, Manorama, but you are a first-year student with examinations a few weeks away.
 I suggest you study for it.
-You can help anyone you want, as much as you want once you have the gown and degree.”
+You can help anyone you want, as much as you want, once you have the gown and degree.”
 Though he meant to sound polite, Manorama frowned.

 “Are you pushing me away?”
 The question met with a frown from Aniruddha.
 “Is it because of Bondita?
 Does she suspect we are more than friends?”